🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 United States

-• IRS treats crypto assets as property; each USDC trade may be a taxable event
+• The IRS classifies crypto holdings as property; each USDC transaction may trigger a taxable event

-• Professional traders may qualify for trader tax status (mark-to-market accounting)
+• Active traders may qualify for trader status (permitting mark-to-market accounting)

 United Kingdom

-• Professional trading classified as income — National Insurance may apply
+• Income-level trading activity is taxed as trading income — National Insurance contributions may be due

 Germany